‘This one will take us to Titan’

 Today we’re excited to announce the release of TerminusDB 4.2!

 For those who aren’t familiar with TerminusDB, it’s an open-source graph database and document store.
 With TerminusDB and TerminusHub you can collaboratively build data-intensive applications and knowledge graphs.
 It’s a distributed immutable data store with a powerful query language.
 You should use TerminusDB if you want to get your knowledge graph up and running fast; if you’re working with complex data; if time-travel, immutability, data lineage, or collaboration are important to your project; or if you need easy & powerful query.
-To learn more about TerminusDB you can visit our website or our github repo.
+To learn more about TerminusDB take a look around our website or github repo.
 We’re biased, but we think there is no better knowledge graph or knowledge collaboration technology anywhere in the world.
 And unlike most of the competition, we’re open source.

 Based on the number of new features in TerminusDB 4.2, this could almost be a 5.0.